mission and training philosophy

 Our students are regularly authors on posters and papers at national conferences, such as the Society for Industrial and Organizational Psychology, Academy of Management, Association for Psychological Science and American Psychological Association conferences, as well as regional conferences, such as Eastern Psychological Association conference.
 Many students are authors on published articles and book chapters by the time they complete the program.

-Our alumni hold positions in academia (e.g., Southern New Hampshire University, Sacred Heart University), Fortune 500 organizations (e.g., Pepsi, J P Morgan Chase, Merck, Goldman Sachs, Chevron, Morgan Stanley, Amazon), government (e.g., Office of Personnel Management; Federal Bank of New York), and consulting firms (e.g., Korn Ferry, BTS, Mercer-Sirota, Aon).
+Our alumni hold positions in academia (e.g., Southern New Hampshire University, Sacred Heart University), Fortune 500 organizations (e.g., Pepsi, J P Morgan Chase, Merck, Goldman Sachs, Chevron, Morgan Stanley, Amazon, Johnson & Johnson), government (e.g., Office of Personnel Management; Federal Bank of New York), and consulting firms (e.g., Korn Ferry, BTS, Mercer-Sirota, Aon).